Manikchandra Vajpayee: Recognition and commemoration

 In 2005, he was honored with the Dr Hedgewar Pragya Award in Kolkata for his significant contribution in the field of journalism.

 In 2006, the State Government of Madhya Pradesh, led by CM Shivraj Singh Chouhan established "Manikchandra Vajpayee National Journalism Award".
 Later, the award was discontinued by the Congress government.
 In 2020, the award was restarted by Shivraj Singh Chouhan's government.

+In 2013, a biography of Vajpayee, titled Patrakarita Ke Yug Nirmata: Manikchand Vajpayee, was written by Kailash Gaur and published by Makhanlal Chaturvedi National University of Journalism and Communication, Bhopal.

 In December 2020, the Government of India's postal department issued a postage stamp to commemorate Vajpayee.
 The postal stamp release ceremony was attended by CM Shivraj Singh Chouhan and former governor Kaptan Singh Solanki.